 To register to vote in Maryland you must be:

 Where Can I Register to Vote?

-Voter registration forms are available in the Office of Student Life and the Welcome and Information center.
+Voter registration forms are available in the Office of Student Life (Student Activities Building Room 201) and the Welcome and Information Center (RCF Hall Room 114).
 You can also download a registration form from the Maryland State Board of Elections and mail it to your local board of elections.

 Maryland State Board of Elections - offers information about how to register to vote in Maryland, candidate lists, county offices, and other resources for voting in the state.